unexex/obsidian/README.md

 # Obsidian
-A light-weight, extremely fast Lua VM written in WASM, and JavaScript.
+A light-weight, extremely fast Lua VM and compiler written in JavaScript.
 It is a fork of Fengari, and is compatible with Fengari's API.

 | Fengari | Obsidian |
 |---------|----------|